 6. If you have to build a strong content marketing engine with limited resources and time, how would you go about doing that?

-If I'm going into a new company and just becoming familiar with them, I'll do a lot of research on them and understand the fundamentals of their business goals, mission statement, values, and strategic priorities.
-This will also involve keyword research around those terms and topics to try and come up with the most impactful content.
-The next steps include coming up with pillar pages, supporting content, and building out a content infrastructure.
+If I'm going into a new company and just becoming familiar with them, I'll do a lot of research on them and understand the fundamentals of its business goals, mission statement, values, and strategic priorities.
+This will also involve keyword research around those terms and topics to develop the most impactful content.
+The next steps include creating pillar pages, supporting content, and building a content infrastructure.

-Google loves the E-A-T algorithm - expertise, authority, and trustworthiness - so if you can start building that foundation around those key topic areas, it’ll help with organic search.
+Google loves the E-A-T algorithm -- Expertise, Authority, and Trustworthiness – so if you can start building a foundation around those key topic areas, it’ll help with organic search.
 As a part of the content strategy, one also needs to answer questions such as what's the call to action?
 What's the next piece of the funnel you want them to navigate to?
 How do you track all that?
-How do you make sure your analytics are set up to be able to track conversion so that you can see what content is working, what's not, and what you want to continue to do?
-You can also templatize this process.
-You do it for one strategic area, and then you can take that and turn key that right onto all their other strategic areas.

 7. What has been your success mantra to grow in the content marketing space?